 THE TRADE HALL

-Deals were made in the first main section.
-The column-filled Sala de Contratación (Contract Room) covers about half the site.
-Light pours through the windows as we pass through the courtyard’s arched doorway onto a shiny black marble floor inlaid with a pattern of white and golden marble that aligns with the wall openings between column rows.
-A gold inscription in Latin proclaims principles of honesty and justice on a dark blue band around the room’s perimeter that underlines the ceiling arches between engaged columns.
-Eight evenly spaced central columns spiral upward, seamlessly branching into the 57 ft (17.4 m) high groin-vaulted ceiling.
-The elegant geometry creates 15 spacious, open bays where merchants once gathered and negotiated.
+The Sala de Contratación, the Contract Room, covers roughly half the site and is where the building announces itself.
+A shiny black marble floor inlaid with white and golden marble aligns its pattern with the wall openings between column rows.
+A gold inscription in Latin proclaims principles of honesty and justice on a dark blue band running the room’s perimeter, underlining the ceiling arches between engaged columns.
+Then the eight central helical columns: each one spiraling upward without interruption, branching seamlessly into the ribbed groin vaults 57 feet above — the elegant geometry creating fifteen spacious open bays where merchants once gathered and negotiated.

 2